 Long run, short run, I do not discriminate as long as it’s off-road.
 I also like other forms of enjoying the outdoors.
 Anything from multi-day kayaking and canoe trips to swimming 7km around an island in the Finnish sea (because the water wasn’t freezing that day).
 Forever the adventurer looking for a personal challenge to exercise my Finnish “sisu”.

 Des Rhule has been running in the snow, rain and hot sun on trails and off- road, since he was 9 years old.
 Starting off in x-country and orienteering events at school, he went on to race in regional and national championships.
 It was in the snow at Oxleas Wood in 1977 that he won his first x-country race, despite falling over!

 Regardless of what form he's in, Des enjoys running for the pleasure of it.
 Preferring to run in the mountains or on the coast, he discovered mountaineering during the 80s, and found running to be perfect cross-training.

 Besides his ultra distance running, Des has summited several 4000 metre peaks.
 He still races for Kent AC and Kings College London.

-Sport has always been part of my life and pushing my body to its limits has been something I've loved to explore since I can remember; it started with training six days a week for hours a day with my county's fencing team and gotten to the point where, once an idea is in my head, I have to see it through.
+Sport has always been part of my life and pushing my body to its limits has been something I've loved to explore since I can remember; it started with fencing at a national level for almost a decade and has gotten to the point where, once an idea is in my head, I have to see it through.